We may receive compensation when you click on links to products from our partners.

 The world of work has changed rapidly in recent years, thanks largely to the technological revolution that we are living in.
 This has brought opportunities in completely new fields such as social media marketing, app design and augmented reality.
 Unfortunately, many people find that getting the job of their dreams is far harder than they had anticipated.
 In this ultra-competitive world of job seeking, how can you stand out and get ahead?
-The answer lies in education and training, as it can pay to have the extra skills today’s employees are looking out for.
+The answer lies in education and training, as it can pay to have the extra skills today’s employers are looking out for.
 Listed here are some of these important skills that can boost your career prospects and make it easier to find a job.

 Social Media Skills

 You may see social media as a hobby, but for many businesses, it can be a vital marketing and communication tool.
 Many people who run businesses are of a generation that grew up without social media, and so are not as aware of how to get the best out of it, but they will certainly be aware of its potential.
-If your resume demonstrates a love and understanding of social media, it can make you attractive to potential employers, particularly if you emphasize that you can use it to promote the company that you wish to work for.
+If your resume demonstrates love and understanding of social media, it can make you attractive to potential employers, particularly if you emphasize that you can use it to promote the company that you wish to work for.
 If you are promoting your social media skills to employers, you’ll need to have a lot of followers, but it’s also important that your posts and tweets give a professional and business-like image of you.

 Commerce is becoming increasingly multinational, and so businesses who want to make the most of the modern marketplace value language skills very highly.
 Chinese is a sought-after language, but Spanish is even more important to many American businesses as it allows them to communicate and trade more easily with Mexico and the countries of Central and South America.
 That’s why it can pay dividends as a job seeker to develop your skillset and study Spanish.
 It can be particularly advantageous to study Spanish abroad, as this means that you’ll also have experienced a culture that many businesses here in the United States will be interested in.
 Having a diploma, bachelor’s degree or master’s degree in Spanish can really help you stand out from the crowd of applicants, whatever sector or job you eventually wish to work in.